Kaholo/kaholo-plugin-docker/README.md

     VERSION=3.2.1

 Using the alpine image with command `echo Building Version $VERSION in mode $MODE.`, the Final Result will be `Building Version 3.2.1 in mode development.`.
 This has many potential purposes but is optional.

+### Parameter: Secret Environment Variables
+These are the same as Enviroinment Variables, however Secret ones are stored in Kaholo Vault so they will not appear in the UI, logs, or error messages.
+This is less transparent but more secure when dealing with sensitive information like tokens, passwords, ssh keys, etc.

 ### Parameter: Working Directory
 The Working Directory is a path on the Kaholo agent that will be mounted as a Docker volume so it is accessible both within the container, and after the container is destroyed.
 In the example of using image `builder001` to build a Maven project with command `mvn package`, this can work only if the Working Directory is a path on the Kaholo agent that contains a Maven project.
 The Working Directory is typically a product of the [Git Plugin](https://github.com/Kaholo/kaholo-plugin-git/releases) - a repo that has been cloned from source onto the Kaholo Agent, but there are many other possibilities.
 In this example a Java `jar` file is probably built as a result.
 When the build is finished and the container destroyed, the product of the build can still be found in the Working Directory on the Kaholo agent, e.g. `target/myapp-3.2.1.jar`.